Symmetry breaking for an elliptic equation involving the Fractional Laplacian: Introduction

 This inequality means that radially symmetric functions in $H^1(\R^n)$ necessarily have a certain decay rate at infinity, and implies the required compactness in \cite{Strauss}.
 Strauss result was later generalized in many directions, see \cite{DD6} for a survey of related results and elementary proofs of some of them within the framework of potential spaces.

-In this work, our main tool will be a version of the Strauss inequality for the energy space $H^{s}_{q,a}(\R^n)$ of our problem (Theorem \ref{Strauss-generalized}) that we prove using methods from harmonic analysis, and which might be of independent interest.
+In this work, our main tool will be a version of the Strauss inequality for the energy space $H^{s}_{q,a}(\R^n)$ of our problem (theorem \ref{Strauss-generalized}) which might be of independent interest.
 The proof is completely different from the analogous result for the case of a local operator ($s=1$) in \cite{Sintzoff}, which was based on a simple integration by parts argument.
 Instead, we use some ideas from harmonic analysis, namely: we split the function into a high and a low frequency part.
 As a Strauss-type inequality implies the continuity of radial functions in that functional space outside the origin, we cannot expect this type of result to hold unless $s>1/2$, and that is why this restriction appears in theorem \ref{theorem-symmetry-breaking}.

 This paper is organized as follows: In section \ref{definitions} we collect the basic definitions and notations that we use.
 In section, \ref{Strauss-section} we state and prove the generalization of Strauss inequality for the space $H^{s}_{q,a}(\R^n)$.
 In section \ref{Holder-continuity-section}, we show that the same type of estimates allows us to prove the H\"older continuity of the functions in that space, outside the origin.
 This will be useful to us in order to be able to use the Arzela-Ascoli theorem for the compactness arguments.
 In section \ref{embeddings-section}, we derive from our Strauss-type inequality, a compact embedding result for radial functions in $H^s_{q,a}(\R^n)$ into $L^p$ spaces with power weights.
-As a corollary, we obtain some existence results for radial solutions of \eqref{our-equation} in the whole space $\R^b$.
+As a corollary, we obtain some existence results for radial solutions of \eqref{our-equation} in the whole space $\R^n$.
 Finally, in section \eqref{sb-section} we prove theorem \ref{theorem-symmetry-breaking}.